Troy-Wang/SpringBatch_Gringotts/README.md

 # Gringotts
-A batch-processing system base on Spring Batch and Quartz
+A batch-processing system based on Spring Batch and Quartz